 The origin

-Jarl Wikberg, the founder of Dicot Pharma AB, was in the early 2000s professor at the Department of Pharmaceutical Biosciences at Uppsala University.
-During a conference in South Africa, he met Dr Philippe Rasoanaivo, professor at the Institut Malgache des Recherches Appliquées in Madagascar.
-Dr Rasoanaivo spoke about his research on the folk medicine use of plants and roots.
-In particular, he mentioned a decoction based on the root of the tree Neobeguea Mahfalensis which was used to treat failing sexual ability in older men in Madagascar.
-The effect was said to be long lasting after ingestion.
+The founder of Dicot Pharma AB, Jarl Wikberg was a professor at the Department of Pharmaceutical Biosciences at Uppsala University in the early 2000s.
+During a conference in South Africa, he met Dr Philippe Rasoanaivo, Professor at the Institut Malgache des Recherches Appliquées in Madagascar.
+Dr Rasoanaivo spoke about his research on the traditional medicine’s use of plants and roots.
+His particular interest was in plants used to treat failing sexual ability in older men.

-Dr Wikberg, who was an expert on pharmacologically active substances with an effect on sexual function, became fascinated and proposed a research collaboration.
-In an initial experiment in Uppsala, a decoction was prepared according to a recipe from Madagascar and given to laboratory animals, after which Dr Wikberg found that the animals became more sexually active.
+Dr Wikberg, who was an expert on pharmacologically active substances that could affect sexual function, became fascinated and suggested a research collaboration.
+In initial experiments in Uppsala, various botanical extracts were prepared and given to laboratory animals, whereupon Prof. Wikberg found that the animals became more sexually active by some of these extracts.

 The discovery of Libiguin

-Dr Wikberg then wanted to investigate whether there was a pharmacologically active substance in the decoction that triggered the effect, which could thus be reproduced as a semi-synthetic therapeutic drug.
-Research resulted in the isolation of two previously completely unknown substances named Libiguin A and Libiguin B. In follow-up studies in rats, both substances showed strongly potent effects on their sexual behaviour (link to article).
+Prof. Wikberg wanted to investigate whether there was a pharmacologically active substance in the preparations that triggered the effect, and if such a substance could be produced as a semi-synthetic pharmaceutical product.
+Research resulted in the isolation of two previously unknown substances; Libiguin A and Libiguin B. In follow-up studies in rats, both substances proved to have strongly potent effects on their sexual behavior.